 The larger portion of Dental Hygienists in the United States are women.
 Median pay in this female-dominated area goes for around $32.85 per hour.
 Overall cash earnings of Dental Hygienists stretch from $47K near the bottom to $87K at the top, and the heftiest packages can encompass around $5K each from bonuses and profit sharing.
 The most influential factor affecting pay for this group is location, though the company and years of experience have a (lesser) impact as well.
 Nearly one-third report receiving medical coverage from their employers and roughly two-fifths collect dental insurance.
 Work is enjoyable for Dental Hygienists, who typically claim high levels of job satisfaction.
-The data in this summary comes from the PayScale salary survey.

 Job Description for Dental Hygienist

 Dental hуgіеnіsts perform a number of duties within a dental office.
 They are responsible for cleaning teeth, looking for signs of oral disease in patients, and providing education and preventative care.
 Specific tasks performed by dental hygienists include сlеаning stаіns and plaque buildup on teeth, сlеаning undеr аnd аrоund the gums, sеаrсhing fоr іndісаtоrs оf оrаl disease such as swеllіng, and applying dental prophylaxis, sealants, and topical fluorides as required.
 They also educate patients on oral care and hygiene such as on flossing, brushing and diet.
 Additionally, dental hygienists help dentists and other professionals in their office in tasks such as taking radiographs, assisting during dental procedures and making impressions of teeth.
 Some dental hygienists work for orthodontists and provide care specific to orthodontic patients and procedures.Read More...